-Encouraging movement breaks and the use of fidget toys helps too within school. (mainstream education and special)
+Encouraging movement breaks and the use of fidget toys helps too within school. (mainstream education and special).

 There needs to be more willingness to understand autism in mainstream schools and training.
 Additionally, more money needs to be invested in resources and specialist teachers need to be employed to help promote continuous training, ensuring that the resources are being used effectively.
 After that, this will help autistic children access the curriculum and have a chance to thrive in mainstream school.

-Note: This post is for information purposes only, and based on personal opinion.
+Disclaimer: This post is for information purposes only, and based on personal opinion.
 Always seek professional advice and support from legal, social, health and educational providers.